live-wire/journal/README.md

 I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!
 These notes are best viewed with MathJax [extension](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) in chrome.

+> "One day I will find the right words, and they will be simple." - Jack Kerouac

+---
+`October 3, 2018`

+#### Knapsack problem - Thief breaks into house and wants to steal valuable items (weight constrained)
+	- Brute-Force - $2^n$ (For each item, decide take/no-take)
+	- Greedy approach - Sort based on a criteria (weight, value or value/weight) - complexity = nlogn for sorting
+		- You could get stuck @ a local optimum
+	-

+---
+`October 3, 2018`

+#### RNN for 1D signal repitition-counting
+- Even the `nn.LSTM` implementation gives bad results.
+I suspect this could be because the sequence length is too huge?
+Trying to generate a sequence with a smaller length.
+- Maybe look at some other representation of the 1D signal ?
+(Like HOG ?)
+- PvsNP - What can be computed in a given amount of space and time ?
+(Polynomial vs Non Deterministic Polynomial)
+	- P = Polynomial, NP = Non Polynomial but the answer can be checked in polynomial time.
+	- NP-complete = Hardest problem in NP
+		- Can prove a problem is np-complete if it is in NP and is NP-hard
+	- NP complete problems can be used to solve any problems in NP :crown:
+	- If A can be converted to B in Poly, A >= B

+	> "If P = NP, then there would be no special value in creative leaps, no fundamental gap between solving a problem and recognising a solution once its found.
+Everyone who could appreciate a symphony would be Mozart and everyone who could follow a step by step argument would be Gauss!" - Scott Aronson

 ---
 `October 2, 2018`